 The sprint goal describes the team’s focus during the sprint.
 The sprint backlog represents the tasks the team needs to complete to complete the stories and reach the goal.
 The sprint board displays the CRM team's progress with the stories' tasks and gets updated daily.
 The sprint burndown chart tracks our progress during the sprint.
 Velocity is the amount of work completed in each sprint and gets tracked in a release burndown chart.
 Documentation produced during the sprint includes the system design statement, test cases, and user guide.

-The CRM team use pair programming to provide collective ownership of the features they develop.
+The development team use can pair programming to provide collective ownership of the features they develop.
 Automated releases combine continuous integration, automated deployments, and automated testing to ensure that completed features are released frequently into test environments for continuous acceptance testing by the customer.

 Putting it all together